wbstack/docs/tech/k8s/definitions.md

 Some tasks make use of [replicated/k8s-secret-generator](https://github.com/replicatedhq/k8s-secret-generator) to generate random data and save it as a secret within Kubernetes.

-This is currently used for creating some SQL users.
+This is currently used for creating some SQL users for the API application.

 The secret-generator needs access to be able to create secrets ([see docs](https://github.com/replicatedhq/k8s-secret-generator#authorization))